Skip to main content

 conference attendees at an NCLC conference session

-Hundreds of conference materials are available for free, submitted to NCLC on condition that they are viewable only by legal aid and NACA attorneys and those recent attendees of a vetted NCLC conference.
+Thousands of conference materials are searchable and available for free.
+These materials are viewable only by legal aid and/or current NACA attorneys, as well as recent attendees of a vetted NCLC conference.
 Those qualifying should create a free account to access the material.

 Image